Common Eye Disorders

 The following list provides a brief description of several common eye disorders.
-Consult your doctor or an ophthalmologist or optometrist for more information.
+Talk with your healthcare provider or an ophthalmologist or optometrist for more information.

 Amblyopia.
-A reduction or dimming of vision in an eye that appears to be normal.
+A reduction or dimming of vision in an eye that appears to be otherwise normal.

 Astigmatism.
-A condition in which an abnormal curvature of the cornea can cause two focal points to fall in two different locations, making objects up close and at a distance appear blurry.
+A condition in which an abnormal curvature of the cornea makes objects up close and at a distance appear blurry.

 Blepharitis.
-An inflammation of the edges of the eyelids involving hair follicles and glands that open onto the surface.
+An inflammation of the edges of the eyelids involving hair follicles and glands, which help to wet the surface of the eye.

 Cataract.
 A condition in which the lens of the eye becomes dense or opaque and does not properly transmit light.

 Chalazion.
 A small bump that develops on the upper or lower eyelid.
-It is caused by inflamed meibomian glands that produce the oil in tears.
+It is caused by inflamed meibomian glands that make the oil in tears.

 Conjunctivitis.
 Sometimes called pink eye, this is an inflammation of the blood vessels in the conjunctiva, the membrane that covers the sclera and inside of the eyelids.
 Conjunctivitis may be caused by bacteria or viruses, making it very contagious.

 Diabetic retinopathy.
-A disorder of the retina resulting from changes in the eye blood vessels and found in some people who have diabetes.
+A disorder of the retina resulting from damage to the eye blood vessels and found in some people who have diabetes.

 Dry eye.
-This occurs when there is not enough moisture in the eye, causing it to feel dry, hot, sandy, and gritty.
-Dry eye may be caused by low humidity, smoke, aging, certain diseases, and certain medications (for example, antihistamines or decongestants).
+This happens when there is not enough moisture in the eye, causing it to feel dry, hot, sandy, and gritty.
+Dry eye may be caused by low humidity, smoke, aging, certain diseases, and certain medicines (for example, antihistamines or decongestants).

 Floaters.
 These appear as spots, dots, or lines and affect or interrupt vision.
-Floaters are usually caused by bits of debris in the vitreus humor.
+Floaters are usually caused by bits of debris in the vitreous humor.

 Glaucoma.
-A disease that impairs the optic nerve when fluid and pressure build up in the eye and damage the optic nerve.
+A disease that damages the optic nerve when fluid and pressure build up in the eye leading to irreversible vision loss.

 Hyperopia (also called farsightedness).
 This means a person has trouble seeing clearly up close.